 His mother was released from the Gulag in 1956, after Stalin’s death, but not allowed to return to her home in Siauliai.

-After his mother’s arrest and exile Vytas Staskevicius, not yet 17-years-old, left Siauliai and moved to Vilnius, staying with his sister Gaile and her husband.
-At the time almost everyone living in Vilnius was Polish.
+After his mother’s arrest and exile Vytas, not yet 17-years-old, left Siauliai and moved to Vilnius, staying with his sister Gaile and her husband.
+At the time almost everyone living in Vilnius was either Polish or Jewish.
 Lithuanians in the former capital city of Vilnius were strangers in their own land.

-“I couldn’t get in to see a single German to apply, but finally I talked to someone who had known my father, and got an appointment.
-The officer told me they weren’t issuing any permits and to come back, but after we talked about my father a little, he said OK, and wrote one out for me.”
+“I couldn’t get in to see a single German to apply for a permit, but finally I talked to someone who had known my father, and got an appointment.
+The officer told me they weren’t issuing any more and to come back, but after we talked about my father a little, he said all right, and wrote one out for me.”

 He took a train back to Siauliai and walked home, but when he got there he discovered a company of Wehrmacht had taken over the farm.

 “They were there about three weeks, more than seventy of them.
 I couldn’t even get into our house since the officers had taken it over.
-But, those Germans were very nice.
+But those Germans were good men.
 They didn’t do our farm any harm.
 They had their own quarters and their own mess.
 I made friends with some of them.
 We drank wine together at night.”

 His father’s business practice had been to have a foreman run the farm.
 The foreman hired three men and three women every spring.
 Although the farm had chickens and pigs, and horses to do the heavy work, it was mostly a dairy farm with more than twenty cows.

-“It was a model farm,” said Vytas Staskevicius.
+“It was a model farm,” said Vytas.
 “Every summer students from the agricultural academy would tour our farm.
-When I came back Genute was there, but she wasn’t interested, so she didn’t do any work.
+When I came back, my sister Genute was there, but she wasn’t interested, so she didn’t do any work.

 That fall he sent his farmhands out to till the ground in a nearby field.
 When his nearest neighbor saw them working he ran across the road to him.

-“What the hell are you doing?” he yelled.
+“What in the hell are you doing?” he yelled.

 “I told him we were preparing the ground for next year.
 He said, you’re ruining this year’s seed and you won’t have any grass next year.
 We stopped right away.
 I learned what to do.”

 In 1944 the Red Army stormed into Lithuania.
-Vytas Staskevicius escaped with a company of Wehrmacht, whisked up by them as they passed.
+Vytas escaped with a mechanized company of Germans, whisked up by them as they passed.
 They had been stationed near the prisoner-of-war camp.
-He had ten minutes to decide whether or not he was going with them as they retreated.
+They told him he had five minutes to decide whether or not he was coming with them as they retreated.

 “They told me the Russians were on the other side of the Hill of Crosses.
 They were in a hurry.
 I only had time to fill a bag with a few clothes, a little money, and photographs of my parents.”

-His elder sister Genute, not at the farm that day, fled separately.
+His sister Genute, not at the farm that day, fled separately.
 She got across the border into East Prussia, and later into Germany.
-His other sister, Gaile, was not able to flee Lithuania in time.
+His other sister, Gaile, wasn’t able to escape Lithuania in time.

 “She had a problem at the border and didn’t make it.
-The Russians had taken that area, so Gaile was forced to stop in a little town there.
+The Soviets had taken that area, so Gaile was forced to stop in a little town there.
 She had her daughter and her husband’s mother with her.
-In the end the three of them stayed there.
+In the end the three of them were forced to stay there.

 “She finished school, became a nurse, and never told anyone where she was from.
 The Russians never found out anything about her.”

 “I was glad to get out of Siauliai in 1944,” said Vytas “I was very glad to get out in time.”

 Click here to see more writing between fiction and non-fiction by Ed Staskus.